 FAQs about Copying DVD to USB Drive

-How to copy DVD to USB with VLC?
+How to convert DVD to USB using VLC?

 VLC can be used to convert and play non-encrypted discs, following the steps below:

-• Step 1: Open this free DVD to USB converter and tap the Convert/Save button and set the output format for the DVD rip.
+• Step 1: Open this free DVD to USB converter, tap the Convert/Save button, and set the output format for the DVD rip.

 • Step 2: Click the Profile menu and select the format you wish.